PoisonIsBestType/dotfiles/README.md

 </details>

-<i>(soon I will put here an automated way to setup the config for both OldBook and BlackLotus in both OpenSUSE and Mint)</i>
+<i>(soon there will be an automated way to setup the config, for both OldBook/BlackLotus in both OpenSUSE/Mint, avaliable)</i>
 _______
 _______